mikenguyenx/5_financial_planner/.ipynb_checkpoints/README-checkpoint.md

 ```
 pip install python-dotenv
 ```
-7. Install the Alpaca SDK.
+7. Install the `Alpaca SDK`.
 Alpaca is an API for stock trading.
 With the Alpaca SDK, you can interact with the Alpaca API.
 To install this SDK, run the following command in your terminal:
 ```
 pip install alpaca-trade-api
 ```
 8. Verify the installations.

-The Requests and JSON libraries get installed with Anaconda.
+The `Requests` and `JSON` libraries get installed with Anaconda.
 To confirm their installation, do the following:

 In the terminal, activate the Conda development environment, and then run the following code:
 ```